afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint0-openvpn-site-to-site-paris.md

 ### Key OpenVPN Directives (Server)

-- `server 10.9.1.0 255.255.255.0`
-  Defines the VPN tunnel network, that will be used by server/client(s)
+- `server 10.9.1.0 255.255.255.0` - Defines the VPN tunnel network, that will be used by server/client(s)

-- `client-config-dir /etc/openvpn/ccd`
-  Enables per-client static IP assignment and iroute.
+- `client-config-dir /etc/openvpn/ccd` - Enables per-client static IP assignment and iroute.
 [View more details in the "Static VPN IP Assignment (CCD)" part](####-Static-VPN-IP-Assignment-(CCD))

-- `push "route 192.168.1.0 255.255.255.0"`
-  Allows clients to reach the LAN behind Paris.
+- `push "route 192.168.1.0 255.255.255.0"` - Allows clients to reach the LAN behind Paris.

-- `route 172.20.10.0 255.255.255.240`
-  Ensures Paris routes traffic to the Tokyo/NY LAN via the VPN.
+- `route 172.20.10.0 255.255.255.240` - Ensures Paris routes traffic to the Tokyo/NY LAN via the VPN.

-- `ca`, `cert`, `key`, `dh`, `tls-server`
+- `client-to-client` - Allows VPN clients to communicate with each other.

+- `port 1194` - server listenning port

-  Server TLS authentication using the PKI created in this sprint.
+**Server TLS authentication using the PKI created in this sprint.**
+- `ca` -  the CA certificate used to validate the server’s identity.
+- `cert` - server certificate signed by the CA.
+- `key` -  Private key of the server.

-- `client-to-client`
+- `dh` -
-  Allows VPN clients to communicate with each other.
+- `tls-server` - this configuration is for a TLS server

 ---

 ### Key OpenVPN Directives (Clients)

-- `remote 88.162.141.79 32768`
-  Connection to the Server (WAN/Public IP and port of Paris VPN server)
+- `remote 88.162.141.79 32768` - Connection to the Server (WAN/Public IP and port of Paris VPN server)

-- `client`
-  Indicates that this configuration is for a OpenVPN client
+- `client`- Indicates that this configuration is for a OpenVPN client

-- `ca`, `cert`, `key`, `tls-client`
-  Client TLS authentication using the PKI created in this sprint.
+**Client TLS authentication using the PKI created in this sprint.**
+- `ca` -  the CA certificate used to validate the server’s identity.
+- `cert` - client certificate signed by the CA.
+- `key` -  private key of the client
+- `tls-client` - this configuration is for a TLS server

 ---